rufiorogue/vmvm/README.md

 ## Handy SMB server

 As an alternative to `share_...` config options,  a docker compose is provided in subdirectory `smb` to spin up a SMB server, to be accessed from guest.
-Refer to respective [README](smb/README.md).
+Refer to the respective [README](smb/README.md).

 ## Contributing

 If you would like to contribute to this project, please feel free to submit a pull request or open an issue on GitHub.

+### Setting Up the Development Environment

+1. Install the project dependencies using Poetry: `poetry install --no-root`.
+2. If some changes are done in `pyproject.toml`, then `poetry lock` should be used to generate an updated `poetry.lock` file.
+3. After making changes in the code, execute `poetry install` to install the package in a virtual environment.
+4. Perform tests to validate implemented features.

+### Testing

+1. Build the Python package: `poetry build`.
+2. Build and install the Arch Linux package (if applicable): `makepkg -sri`.

 ## License